Formation of Partially Dark-Matter Galaxies: Clustering during the young age of our Universe

+The problem of galactic formation and evolution has a lot of meaning if we could start from the Standard Model of particle physics \cite{Hwang417}.
+This is the main focus of the present paper.

+Essentially, we try to "prove" the Standard Model from the various angles.
+We declare that we live in the quantum 4-dimensional Minkowski space-time with a specific force-fields gauge-group structure built-in in the very beginning - the "background" of our world.
+Luckily, we can "see" the lepton world and we also can "see" the quark world.
+We should have enough of confidence in using this Standard Model \cite{Hwang417, Origin, Fields} to study the problem of galactic formation and evolution.

 Suppose that the spiral of the Milky Way is caused by the dark-matter aggregate of four or five times the mass of the Milky Way, and similarly for other spiral galaxies.
-This aspect will serve as a "basic fact" for our analysis of this section.
+This aspect will serve as a "basic fact" for our analysis of the problem of galactic formation and evolution.

+Based on the Standard Model \cite{Hwang417}, we have to identify the dark-matter aggregate associated with the Milky Way as a halo of neutrinos and antineutrinos.
+The heavy dark-matter particles are short-lived family gauge bosons (familons) and family Higgs, and no others - the lifetime of a few $keV$ or less ($\sim 10^{-20}\,sec^{-1}$).
+That is why, assuming the Standard Model \cite{Hwang417}, the identification of the dark-matter aggregate as a huge neutrino halo is quite natural.

 Let's look at our ordinary-matter world.
 Those quarks can aggregate in no time, to hadrons, including nuclei, and the electrons serve to neutralize the charges also in no time.
 Then atoms, molecules, complex molecules, and so on.
 These serve as the seeds for the clusters, and then stars, and then galaxies, maybe in a time span of $1\, Gyr$.
 The aggregation caused by strong and electromagnetic forces is fast enough to give rise to galaxies in a time span of $1\, Gyr$.
 On the other hand, the weak interactions proceed fairly slowly in this time span and they could not contribute in the time span of $1\, Gyr$.
-The said aggregation in the ordinary-matter world gave rise to the "seeded" clustering, so much faster than if there would be no "seeded" clustering (presumably, many order of magnitude away).
+The said aggregation in the ordinary-matter world gave rise to the "seeded" clustering, so much faster than if there would be no "seeded" clustering (presumably, so many order of magnitude away).

-On the other hand, the seeded clusterings might proceed with abundance of extra-heavy dark-matter particles such as familons and family Higgs, all greater than a few $TeV$ and with relatively long lifetimes.
-They belong to the dark-matter world, so they don't interact via strong or electromagnetic interactions (not directly, but indirectly through loops).

-The first part of our assertion states that the ordinary-matter world and the dark-matter world should be jointly described by the extended Standard Model, renormalizable and obeying "Dirac similarity principle" and the "minimum Higgs hypothesis".
-In other words, one, the last, "extended Standard Model" should exist, to complete the saga of the "Standard Model" for our space-time.
-Our Universe is after all consistent.
-We propose the extended Standard Model based on $SU_c(3) \times SU_L(2) \times U(1) \times SU_f(3) \times SU_R(2)$.